Saturation of magnetised plasma turbulence by propagating zonal flows: Zonal flows and turbulence saturation

-\textit{Zonal flows and turbulence saturation.--} To ascertain the role of the various zonal flow modes in setting the turbulence saturation level, we consider the energy transfer in $k_x$ caused by ZFs at different scales.
-Let us define the low-pass-filtered distribution
+To ascertain the role of the various ZF modes in setting the turbulence saturation level, we consider the energy transfer in $k_x$ caused by the nonzonal $\bs{E}\times\bs{B}$ flow and by ZFs at different scales in Fig.~\ref{fig:energyflux}.
+We first define the low-pass-filtered distribution